tlkh/m1-cpu-benchmarks/README.md

 ### SpaCy

 Note that as of 3.1.4, SpaCy can optionally leverage Accelerate directly!
-To use it (note: this will replace the SpaCy install, so you might want to set up another environemnt):
+To use it, you need to start from a fresh environment that does not already have SpaCy!

 ```
-pip uninstall spacy -y
+rm -rf /Users/$USER/Library/Caches/pip
-pip install 'spacy[apple]'
+pip install --no-cache-dir 'spacy[apple]'
 ```

+Note: removing your pip cache (not enough installing with `--no-cache-dir`) is important for this to work fully (somehow) else you'll only get half the performance boost.

 ### Jax